Jingyue-Wu/smart-display/README.md

 # Cryptocurrency Ticker and Smart Display

-A sleek and informative smart dispaly that shows local weather and real-time market trends for your favourite coins.
+A sleek and informative smart display that shows local weather and real-time market trends for your favourite coins.
 Can be powered through USB by any device with an Internet connection and runs `python3`.
 The Python script runs on host device and forwards live data to Arduino (ATmega328) through USB serial.
 This system operates without the need of a WiFi module.

 Supports all cryptocurrencies on [CoinMarketCap](https://coinmarketcap.com/api/documentation/v1/)